anistark/blog-old/source/_posts/consensus-decision-making.md

 date: 2017-02-18 21:23:16
 categories:
  - organisation
-tags:
- - decision making
- - decision
- - consensus
- - organisation
- - group
- - democracy
- - individual
- - decision making model
- - startup
+tags: ["decision making", "decision", "consensus", "organisation", "group", "democracy", "individual", "decision making model", "startup"]
+icon: fa-file-text-o

 ---
-# Consensus Decision Making

-### Decision Making
+### Introduction to Decision Making

 In psychology, decision-making is regarded as the cognitive process resulting in the selection of a belief or a course of action among several alternative possibilities.
 Human performance with regard to decisions has been the subject of active research from several perspectives: